 Guidelines on Participation Consent

-Consent to participate in an activity led by this organisation should be obtained and processed before the event.
+Consent to participate in an activity led by the organisation should be obtained and processed before the event.
 Any young person under the age of 18 should have consent from a parent or guardian.
 If this is not possible, seek advice from the DSL or Deputy DSL.
 Any exceptions should be recorded in the Risk Assessment.
 Information provided on for the consent of the activity will not be kept longer than necessary.

 Guidelines on Media Consent

-If any material is going to be shared wider than this organisation, then Media Consent needs to be obtained.
+If any material is going to be shared wider than the organisation, then Media Consent needs to be obtained.
 Any young person under the age of 18 should have consent from a parent or guardian.
 Material will be kept no longer than two years and young people can withdraw consent at any time.

 Guidelines on young people and use of the internet and e-safety

 The Internet is significant in the distribution of indecent photographs/pseudo photographs of children and young people.
 Adults often use the Internet to establish contact with young people to “groom” them for inappropriate or abusive relationships.

 When a worker or volunteer is discovered to have placed child pornography on the internet, or accessed child pornography, the police will normally consider whether that individual might also be involved in the active abuse of young people.
 In particular, the individual’s access to young people should be considered.